robertfmurdock/jsmints/README.md

     jsTestImplementation("com.zegreatrob.jsmints:user-event-testing-library-js")
 }
 ```
-Due to a bug, you currently have to exclude kotlinx-coroutines-debug (jvm only) from the jsTest dependencies brought in through `jsmints-bom`
+Due to a dependency bug in `kotest-framework-engine-js`, you may have to exclude kotlinx-coroutines-debug (jvm only) from the jsTest dependencies brought in through `jsmints-bom`
 ```kotlin
 configurations.named("jsTestImplementation") {
     exclude(group = "org.jetbrains.kotlinx", module = "kotlinx-coroutines-debug")